avast/android-styled-dialogs/README.md

 ### How to react on button press in your Activity/Fragment:

-Simply implement interface ISimpleDialogFragmentListener in your Activity/Fragment.
+Simply implement interface `ISimpleDialogFragmentListener` in your Activity/Fragment.
 I recommend similar pattern in your other (non-simple) DialogFragments.

 ## How to create other (non-simple) DialogFragments:

 Extend BaseDialogFragment class and look at demo app implementation.
 It shows two types of those implementations:

- - FavoriteCharacterDialogFragment: showing list in the dialog using extending BaseDialogFragment
+ - `FavoriteCharacterDialogFragment`: showing list in the dialog using extending `BaseDialogFragment`
- - JayneHatDialogFragment: showing a custom view in the dialog using extending SimpleDialogFragment
+ - `JayneHatDialogFragment`: showing a custom view in the dialog using extending `SimpleDialogFragment`

 ### What can you set in a DialogFragment
  - title